dkdyn/space-time-fem/README.md

 !!
-Work in progress, a bug in the second-order formulation of the space-time FEM for the hyperbolic PDE needs to be fixed !!
+Work in progress, a bug was found in the second-order formulation !!

 Demonstration of the **Space-time FEM** for two prominent classes of PDEs, parabolic (heat equation) and hyperbolic (wave equation), and comparison with time-stepping methods [![DOI](https://zenodo.org/badge/964545678.svg)](https://doi.org/10.5281/zenodo.16778715) (files in this repository)